 In the provisional flight manifest prepared by Roskosmos around the end of Summer 2020, the launch of Soyuz MS-18 was moved to April 1, 2021.
 The mission was then expected to last 195 days and be completed on October 13, 2021.

 However, another revision of the ISS flight manifest circa November 2020, settled the launch date for April 9, 2021.
 In a major change of the flight program, the spacecraft was now scheduled to re-dock from its initial location on the MIM1 Rassvet module to the MIM2 Poisk module on September 25, 2021, to make way for the arrival of the Soyuz MS-19 spacecraft then scheduled for launch on October 5, 2021.
 After a 12-day overlap with the Soyuz MS-19 mission, Soyuz MS-18 would return to Earth on October 17, 2021, marking the end of Expedition 65 on the ISS.

-Finally, according to the February 3, 2021, revision of the ISS manifest (INSIDER CONTENT), the September 25, 2021, re-docking of the Soyuz MS-18 would have the nadir port (INSIDER CONTENT) of the MLM Nauka module as its destination, if the spacecraft arrives before that date.
+Finally, according to the February 3, 2021, revision of the ISS manifest (INSIDER CONTENT), the September 25, 2021, re-docking of the Soyuz MS-18 would have the nadir port (INSIDER CONTENT) of the MLM Nauka module as its destination, if the new module arrived before that date.
 At the time, Nauka's docking with the ISS was scheduled for July 23, 2021.
-(As of April 2021, the redocking of Soyuz MS-18 from MIM1 to MLM would take place on Sept.
+(As of April 2021, the re-docking of Soyuz MS-18 from MIM1 to MLM was rescheduled for Sept.
 28, 2021.)